 - (i) Laying the foundation for a visionary and sustainable HMR investment model: Benchmarking investment in the Australian HMR sector to total Health System Expenditure (HSE) will ensure sector sustainability.
-Independent economic modelling indicates that incrementally increasing investment into the NHMRC MREA to reach 3% of HSE in 10 years' time will generate \$58 billion in health and economic benefits.1 The NHMRC MREA currently accounts for 0.47% of total HSE, an immediate boost of \$350M (~0.20% of total HSE) is the first step towards implementing this long-term strategy. - (ii) Providing short-term stability to the HMR sector: The HMR sector has been decimated in recent years by static investment.
+Independent economic modelling indicates that incrementally increasing investment into the NHMRC MREA to reach 3% of total HSE in 10 years' time (when combined with the MRFF) will generate \$58 billion in health and economic benefits.
+The NHMRC MREA currently accounts for 0.42% of total HSE.
+Even when combined with current disbursements from the MRFF, this value only increases to 0.5% of total HSE.
+An immediate boost of \$350M is the first step towards implementing this long-term strategy. - (ii) Providing short-term stability to the HMR sector: The HMR sector has been decimated in recent years by static investment.
 Additional investment into the NHMRC MREA will provide stability for cutting edge research that has the potential to return significant health and economic returns to Australia.